-Figure 3: The Flux of positive particles present in the beam as a function of their Momentum.
-Please note that the flux is calculated over a time of 400 ms, and the most important information that you should retain from this plot is relative intensity of particles of different species. - The particle energy ranges between 0.2 GeV and 15 GeV.
-At this energy, the particles are relativistic.
-As an example, the rest mass of a Pion is 0.140 GeV/c2 and, with a momentum of 3 GeV/c, it will travel at the 99.891% of the speed of light. - The particle flux depends on the type of particle and its energy.
-Protons and Pions are the most abundant particles in the beam.
-In the T9 one can (to a certain extent) select the type of particle. - The beam spot size at the focal point is round with a diameter of 2 cm.
+Figure 6: The Flux of negative particles present in the beam as a function of their Momentum.
+Please note that the flux is calculated over a time of 400 ms, and the most important information that you should retain from this plot is relative intensity of particles of different species. a pion is $0.140\,\text{GeV/c}^2$ and, with a momentum of $3\,\text{GeV/c}$, it will travel at the 99.891% of the speed of light. - The particle flux of the CERN beam depends on the type of particle and its energy.
+Protons and pions are the most abundant particles in the beam.
+In the T9 one can (to a certain extent) select the type of particle. - Both at CERN and DESY the beam spot size at the focal point is round with a diameter of 2 cm.